 What is a reverse flow smoker ?
-Who do they work with?
-In this article, we answer these more questions to help you decide if a reverse flow smoker is for you.
+How do they work ?
+In this article, we answer these and other questions to help you decide if a reverse-flow smoker is for you.

 So you began researching offset smokers and came across reverse flow smokers.
 Now you are confused and unsure what a reverse smoker is, how it works, and even if it is something you should even care about.

 Well, you found the right article.
 We will explain what a reverse flow offset smoker is, how reverse offsets work, and the pros and cons of reverse flow smokers compared to traditional smokers.

 Short and straightforward, reverse flow smokers are BBQ smokers with internal chambers, baffles, and plates that direct heat to the furthest opposite side of the firebox, forcing hot air and smoke to travel to the entire length of the cooking chamber before reversing back towards the firebox side of the smoker and exiting the smokestack.

 The smokestack is located on the same side as the firebox to support the smoke’s “zig-zag” movement.